deckarep/tips/README.md

 ./tips --details
 ```

-How do I sort nodes?
+How do I sort the output?
 ```sh
 # To sort by one column ascending (default)
 ./tips --sort 'name'

 # To sort by multiple columns with varying order, specifically in ascending or descending order
 ./tips --sort 'name:dsc,email:asc'
 ```